FI:PV178 Introduction to C#/.NET - Course Information

 - Teaching methods

-- Theoretical lectures with examples - in average 1 hour per week (the attendance is optional) condensed into the first half of the semester (2 hours per week), practical computer labs - 2 hours per week (the attendance is optional), 6 home assignments, quick tests starting the computer labs.
+- Theoretical lectures with examples - in average 1 hour per week (the attendance is optional) condensed into the first half of the semester (2 hours per week), practical computer labs - 2 hours per week (the attendance is optional), 6 home assignments and one project, quick tests starting the computer labs.